MicrosoftDocs/powerbi-docs/powerbi-docs/service-how-to-collaborate-distribute-dashboards-reports.md

 * Collaborating with coworkers to create meaningful reports and dashboards in *app workspaces*.
 * Bundling those dashboards and reports into *apps* and publishing them to a larger group or your whole organization.
-* Sharing dashboards and reports with a few people, from the service or the Power BI mobile apps.
+* Sharing dashboards or reports with a few people, from the service or the Power BI mobile apps.
 * Publishing to the web, where anyone can see and interact with them.
 * Printing.